READ THE STORY BEHIND THE STORY

-“The local men are old, the young move away,” On my face, she must have seen the question remained.
+“The local men are old; the young move away,” On my face, she must have seen the question remained.
 “You can feed on the young ones longer,” she said in a quiet voice and let go of me to step away.

 “No… why did you help me?”

-“It’s been too long,” her face turned up to mine.
-“The pain… the suffering… we had no right to take ours and inflict on others just to live,” she spat.
+“It’s been too long,” her face tilted up to mine.
+“The pain… the suffering… we had no right to take ours and inflict it on others just to live,” she spat.
 “As if this curse… was any kind of life.”
 She came closer again and touched my face, a soft brush of fingers.
 And though I hadn’t realized, there were tears she wiped away.

 “What happens now?”

 “You will go.”

 “I’ll die,” she pointed at Nerezza, whose body was crumbling, “like them.”

 “I’ll stay with you as long as I can.”
 She smiled at me as if I had given her a great gift, and I realized what natural beauty was.